sigmaray/clojure-weather/README.md

 # clojure-weather

-Show temperature in tray icon.
+It is showing temperature in tray icon.

 ![screenshot at 2019 01 28 20 13 19 png png image 4480 x 1158 pixels 1](https://user-images.githubusercontent.com/1594701/51853505-8308a280-2339-11e9-8877-0dad7cca7bfd.png)